yoyololicon/yoyololicon/README.md

 # Hello there 👋

-I'm a software/algorithm engineer, independent researcher, and a first-year PhD student in the UKRI Centre for Doctoral Training in Artificial Intelligence and Music ([AIM](https://www.aim.qmul.ac.uk/)) program at C4DM, Queen Mary University of London.
+I'm a software/algorithm engineer and researcher.
+I'm in my second year of PhD study in the UKRI Centre for Doctoral Training in Artificial Intelligence and Music ([AIM](https://www.aim.qmul.ac.uk/)) program at C4DM, Queen Mary University of London.

 My interests including: